Ademene/Haplotype/README.md

 ### The file lengthCOntigPacbio.genome located in the folder Haplotype_Test is the genome file I used.

-## 4) Run R script to make the plot.
+## 4) Run R{3} script to make the plot.
 Here, I provide the script designed to plot the haplotype figure S3 (10 individuals, 45 files).
 This script should be adapted manualy for use with other data sets.

 ### Download the folder Haplotype_Test and the script Haplotypes_script.R
 ### Change the work directory in the R script to link to Haplotype_Test folder.